Patricol/dockerfiles-public/README.md

 ## Contents

 Includes 2 major (meaning used by a lot of other containers in this repo) base containers for GUI applications:
-* ubuntu/x11: Eclipse Che-ready container with vnc, novnc, and rdp access; with programs like Atom and Chromium.
+* ubuntu/x11: Eclipse Che-ready container with VNC, NoVNC, and RDP access; with programs like Atom and Chromium.
   * Other containers based off of this container add a programming language, its related tools, and an IDE for it.
     * There are such containers for C/C++, Python, Javascript, and Java.
     * There are more containers that extend one of the languge-based containers with a major library/SDK/IDE etc.